rydmike/flex_color_picker/README.md

 between different color picker types.
 That would be pointless, since there is only one color picker.
 If all pickers are disabled, the Material primary color picker will be shown.

-If all other features are disabled (by default they are not), the screenshot below represents an example of a bare-bones **minimum picker**, showing only the main colors of the Material primary colors.
+If all other features are disabled, by default, they are not, then the screenshot below represents an example of a bare-bones **minimum picker**, showing only the main colors of the Material primary colors.
 If other defaults are OFF, to enable producing this picker style, only the `pickersEnabled` setting to disable the accent color picker is needed to get the shown picker:

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-enabled-1.png?raw=true" alt="Pickers 1"/>

-Normally you would enable a few more pickers, below we enable the primary, secondary, near black and white and the wheel picker.
+Normally, you would enable a few more pickers.
+Below we enable the primary, secondary, near black and white and the wheel picker.
 Since more than one picker is enabled, the color picker selector automatically appears:

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-enabled-2.png?raw=true" alt="Pickers 2"/>

-If you want to show both Material primary and accent colors in the same picker you can enable the `ColorPickerType.both` picker.
+If you want to show both Material primary and accent colors in the same picker, you can enable the `ColorPickerType.both` picker.
 In that case you usually want to disable `ColorPickerType.primary` and `ColorPickerType.accent`, as they contain duplicates of already available colors in the `both` picker.
 The live Web demo implements this as exclusive selections in its own logic.
-It is of course possible to show all three pickers, but it does not really make much sense.
+It is, of course, possible to show all three pickers, but it does not really make much sense.

 ### Enable Shades Selection